 Marie Antoinette: Writings on the Body of a Queen edited by Dena Goodman.
-Essays exploring the difficulties of Marie-Antoinette's position as a woman, a foreigner, and a queen, and the waves of pornography and accusations launched against her.
+Essays exploring the difficulties of Marie-Antoinette's position as a woman, a foreigner, and a queen.

 Louis XVI: The Silent King by John Hardman.
 The author believes that, contrary to popular belief, Louis was not stupid and passive, but shy and hampered by tradition.

 The King's Trial: Louis XVI Vs. the French Revolution by David P. Jordan.